-TABLE 48: MIG ALLOCATIONS
+TABLE 63: MIG ALLOCATIONS

-Progress and expenditure on the projects for the 2023/2024 financial year was on track and complete time. d in
+Progress and expenditure on the projects for the 2023/2024 financial year was on track and completed in time.

-100

 KEY CHALLENGES SINCE ONSET (ESTABLISHMENT OF THE PROGRAMME)

 Committing the projects for a specific year result in extra prioritization as the allocation for the year is not enough to implement all urgent projects.